Le0Hnard/video-to-text-converter/README.md

 # video-to-text-converter
-Video to text converter app using Groq Whisper model for fast, accurate speech-to-text conversion.
+Video to text converter app written in Nextjs using Groq Whisper model for fast, accurate speech-to-text conversion.